The Architecture Profession

 Architecture is a demanding and satisfying field -- a wonderful way to spend a creative lifetime that contributes to people's lives in real ways, a way to join and participate in a sacred trust.
 To become an architect, you must:

-The Florida A&M University School of Architecture is fully accredited and can be your first step toward becoming an architect.
+The Florida A&M University School of Architecture professional architecture degrees are accredited by the National Architectural Accrediting Board (NAAB) and can be your first step toward becoming an architect.

 - Earn a professional degree from an accredited school of architecture,